zivester/stellar-vanity-wallet/README.md

 **Why are you giving me a mnemonic seed?**

 I wanted to be able to generate a Ledger Nano S compatible seed (BIP39 24-word mnemonic).
-So I used this to generate a vanity wallet (offline), to load into my Ledger.  **~ This is not recommended if you don't know what you are doing. ~**
+So I used this to generate a vanity wallet (offline), to load into my Ledger.  **Not Recommended**

 **Only single threaded, what is this crap?**